Request for Proposals (RFP)

-Eligible applied research topics: The applied research topics eligible for submission of a proposal are limited to the following (Note: Only one topic should be selected per proposal; bullets (Õ) under each of the key topics below are suggested examples only):
+Eligible applied research topic: The applied research topic eligible for submission of a proposal is limited to the following (Note: bullets (Õ) under the key topics below are suggested examples only):

-Topic 2: What are the consequences of salmon aquaculture on wild Atlantic salmon in eastern Canada?
+Topic 2: What are the consequences of aquaculture on wild Atlantic salmon in eastern Canada?

-- What is the influence of pathogens and parasites on the marine survival of wild Atlantic salmon?
+- What is the influence of pathogens and parasites on the survival of wild Atlantic salmon?

 - What are the consequences of interbreeding between farmed and wild salmon on wild salmon?

-Topic 3: What are the consequences of climate variability and change on wild Atlantic salmon populations?
+Topic 4: What are the consequences of climate change on wild Atlantic salmon?